 Learn more about Codex HACCP 2020

 This post has touched on just a few of the changes made to the Codex HACCP 2020 code.
-To learn more about the new General Principles of Food Hygiene code (including HACCP) click the button below to register for HACCP Mentor’s free information webinar.
+To learn more about the new General Principles of Food Hygiene code (including HACCP) click the button below to register for HACCP Mentor’s information webinar.